 Reflux (GERD) Treatment in Springfield, OH

 Some reflux is normal, but if you suffer symptoms of reflux more than twice a week, you may have GERD.
-Call our office at (937) 717-4884 for a GERD evaluation.
+If you’re experiencing symptoms of breast cancer in the Columbus, OH area, call Dr. Tedros Andom at (937) 717-4884 to schedule a consultation.

 What Causes Reflux (GERD)?